 The State 4-H Shooting Sports contest will be held over three weekends and at four separate locations (see below).
 It will be important to note these locations and distances during your registration of each entry in the contest.
 Registrations are non-refundable.

 4-H youth enrolled in the Shooting Sports project can participate in the State Shoot in any division.
-Registration must be done through your 4HOnline profile in FairEntry.
-Registration opens on June 1 and the deadline for all August events is July 31st.
-The deadline for all September events is August 31st.
+Registration must be done using your 4-H Online profile in FairEntry.com with the exception of Western Heritage, which takes place through the 4-HOnline site from July 15 – August 15.
+Registration opens on June 1, and the deadline for all August events is Aug.
+1. The deadline for all September 16-17 events is Sept.
+1.

 4-H members will be considered eligible to participate in the Missouri 4-H State Shooting Sports State Match if they, and the county program, meet these requirements:

-- Contestants must have completed the project that he or she is competing in as of Aug.
-31 of current 4-H year and must be enrolled in the discipline entered.
+- Contestants must have completed the project that he or she is competing in as of the registration deadline for the event they are signing up for and must be enrolled in the discipline entered.

 - Each youth must qualify for state competition for each individual event by participating in a contest with the same rules as the state contest (see qualifying requirements below).